Configuration

 • Select Attach existing policies directly

-• Select the Policy PowerUserAccess
+• Select the Policy AdministratorAccess

-• Click on the button Next: Tags
+• Click on the button Next

-• On the review page click Create User
+• On the review page click Create user

 Note that it is recommended to only provide this key and secret for development systems (and prototype/hobby production systems).
 For all other systems, it is recommended to provide this key and secret only through environment variables (see below).